mhamzase/react-restapi-php-users-crud/README.md

 1. Clone the repository
 2. CUT/COPY the react-restapi-php-user-crud folder from this project and PASTE it to the xampp/htdocs folder (folder contain PHP CRUD code)
 3. RUN command ( npm install ) on this react project
-4. RUN command to RUN this CRUD project ( npm run )
+4. RUN command to RUN this project ( npm start )